sersoft-gmbh/xmlwrangler/README.md

 -   Indention support for serializing and parsing.
 -   Extracting "KeyPaths": It could be useful to directly extract a path.
 It would not be necessary to extract every single element then.

+## Documentation

+The API is documented using header doc.
+If you prefer to view the documentation as a webpage, there is an [online version](https://sersoft-gmbh.github.io/XMLWrangler) available for you.

 ## Contributing